-The CPU fan will turn on when the power is on.
+The CPU fan activates when the power is turned on.
 It can be turned off when the CPU is in sleep mode.
-When the CPU is in sleep mode, it will not run at full power, thereby generating less heat.
+When in sleep mode, the CPU does not run at full power, and thereby generates less heat.
 For power saving purposes, the user has the option to shut down the CPU fan.